LiskArchive/lisk-sdk/README.md

 ### Non-interactive use

-Pass arguments and options directly from the command line.
-E.g.:
+To run commands and options directly from the command line:

 ```sh
 $ lisky get delegate lightcurve --json